giovanni-iannaccone/eikon/docs/canvas.md

-# RaccoonCanvas
+# EikonCanvas

-The `RaccoonCanvas` class includes a series of useful methods that we’ll explore in this section.
+The `EikonCanvas` class includes a series of useful methods that we’ll explore in this section.

 ## The constructor
 The constructor accepts three paramters:
 - `pixels` an array of `uint32_t` representing the ARGB hex value of each image pixel (e.g., 0xFF00FF00).
 This value is stored in the object using an array of pointers, where each pointer refers to the beginning of a row.
-This method allows Raccoon to easily implement several functions.
+This method allows Eikon to easily implement several functions.
 - `height` is a `size_t` storing the height of the image
 - `width` is a `size_t` storing the width of the image

 ## The destructor
-The destructor removes all variables created by Raccoon for operation.
+The destructor removes all variables created by Eikon for operation.
 This includes `pixels` and objects required by parsers (e.g., png).
 To preserve the PNG value and prevent its deletion, you can do the following:
 ```cpp
 PNGData mypng = PNGData::get_data();
 ```